As the capital city and cultural hub of Macedonia, Skopje attracts a large number of tourists each year.

 Before entering a restaurant or nightclub, take a moment to observe the establishment from the outside.

-A reputable place will typically have clear signage with their name and logo, a clean and inviting appearance, and a good number of locals or tourists as patrons.
+A reputable place will typically have clear signage with its name and logo, a clean and inviting appearance, and a good number of locals or tourists as patrons.

 Be cautious of establishments that use aggressive tactics or touts to lure you in, as these can often be signs of a scam.